Harsh-Veliyat/Harsh-Veliyat/README.md

 - 👋 Hi, I’m @Harsh-Veliyat
-- 👀 I’m interested in Programming in C++, learning AI/ML, Game development.
+- 👀 I’m interested in Programming in Python, learning AI/ML, Game development.
-- 🌱 I’m currently pursuing my Masters in Information Technology at DAIICT, Gandhinagar, Gujarat, India
 - 📫 How to reach me via linked in: https://www.linkedin.com/in/harsh-veliyat-3513041a8/

 <!---